milvus-io/bootcamp/deployments/JuiceFS/README.md

 2.**Install JuiceFS**

-The [pre-compiled version](https://github.com/JuiceFSicedata/JuiceFSicefs/releases) selected for this tutorial can be downloaded directly, and the detailed installation process can be found on the [JuiceFS official website](https://github.com/ JuiceFSicedata/JuiceFSicefs/blob/main/README_CN.md) for the installation tutorial.
+The [pre-compiled version](https://github.com/JuiceFSicedata/JuiceFSicefs/releases) selected for this tutorial can be downloaded directly, and the detailed installation process can be found on the [JuiceFS website](https://github.com/juicedata/juicefs) for the installation tutorial.

 After downloading you will need to install the dependencies, JuiceFS requires a Redis (2.8 and above) server to store the metadata, see [Redis Quick Start](https://redis.io/topics/quickstart).

-JuiceFS needs to be configured with object storage, the object storage used in the tutorial is Azure Blob Storage, users need to choose their own suitable object storage, refer to [Text Block](https://github.com/juicedata/juicefs/blob/main/docs/en/how_to_setup_object_storage.md) .
+JuiceFS needs to be configured with object storage, the object storage used in the tutorial is Azure Blob Storage, users need to choose their own suitable object storage, refer to [the guide](https://github.com/juicedata/juicefs/blob/main/docs/en/how_to_setup_object_storage.md) .
 Once the object storage has been formatted and completed, it can be mounted as a directory.

 Assuming that you have a locally running Redis service, use it to format a filesystem called `test`.